-A CAUTION Use proper lifting techniques, notably using your legs force.
+A CAUTION Use proper lifting techniques, notably by using the force of your legs.
 Do not attempt to lift the rear of vehicle if it is above your limits.

-- 3. Loosen the rear axle nut. - Tighten or loosen both adjustment screws (equally) to increase or decrease track tension.
+- Loosen the rear axle nut or screws. - 4.
+Tighten or loosen both adjustment screws (equally) to increase or decrease track tension